 Regarding the Apocrypha being in the 1611 KJV, there should be no question.
 This is fact.
 Dispute it if you want, but that won't change things.
 Furthermore, in the KJV 1611 translation, there are marginal notes from the New and Old Testaments to the Apocrypha and vice versa.
 That should convince anyone who is open to truth how those translators felt about the Apocrypha, which contains damnable heresy in it such as cited at Tobit 4:8-10; 12:8,9!
 Yet these heretical books were actually inserted between the New and Old Testaments in the 1611 KJV.

-As to Jesus being Messiah or nor as stated in reputable translations and the KJV, there is no difference!
+As to Jesus being Messiah or not as stated in reputable translations and the KJV, there is no difference!
 Most disturbing to me is that you would view people like myself, who don't view the KJV as you do, as being unsaved.
 Not that this shakes me, but that you have now added to Scripture a requirement for salvation which is not found in the Bible.
 That makes you guilty of preaching another gospel, like the kind mentioned in Gal.
-1:8,9.
+1:8,9!

-In closing, it has been to my great disappointment to learn from you, and some others, that there is an aggressive, misinformed and very divisive group of people who have exalted an issue not cited in Scripture as the basis of fellowship, and even salvation itself.
+In closing, it has been to my great disappointment to learn from you, and some others, that there is an aggressive, misinformed and very divisive group of religious people who have exalted an issue not cited in Scripture as the basis of fellowship, and even salvation itself.
 You are doing much harm to the body of Christ and especially the new Christian, who desires to learn about God, but can't tolerate the archaic 1611 KJV words, which have changed their meanings over the years!
 You need to repent of being divisive, among other things.

 Please see also: